-In your tenure year, for each required individual description of Areas I, II, and III, (in e., g., and h. below) expand (with a reasonable level of detail) upon the information contained in your consolidated brief narrative summary.
+In your tenure year, for each required individual description of Areas 1, 2, and 3, expand (with a reasonable level of detail) upon the information contained in your consolidated brief narrative summary.
 As always, discuss the most recent year's activities first and then continue with the description of your time at APSU from the date of hire.